 But like most things in life, as a beginner, the path to competency always seems a lot harder than what it actually is.
 And learning the art of mixing drinks is no exception.

-The truth is, there aren’t that many cocktail making techniques a bartender needs to know.
+The truth is, there aren’t that many bartending techniques a bartender needs to know.
 And these techniques are relatively simple to understand & learn.

 So that’s what we’re going to go through today.
 We’re going to explore the most important cocktail making techniques that bartenders use around the world.
 We’ll look at why we use them and how to do them so that you can confidently make fantastic drinks for the rest of your life.